Abhishek Bachchan Goes Wild Over Aishwarya Rai! Posts Lovey-dovey Captions About Her On Instagram!

-Aishwarya Rai made everyone swoon with her Cannes 2017 red
+Aishwarya Rai made everyone swoon over her at the Cannes 2017

-carpet outing and people all over the world went going gaga over
+red carpet outing and people all over the world went gaga over her

-her uncanny beauty.
+uncanny beauty.

 Her husband Abhishek Bachchan was also one among the excited